Tree Products

 This grafted crabapple is very cold hardy and productive.
 It produces a very large 2” AppleCrab that tastes very close to a Dolgo crabapple.
 This crabapple will be dropping free from the tree from October through winter, and will even keep a few apples on into March.
 The Buckman Crab produced heavily following a winter that had a low of - 41 degrees.
 This late dropping crabapple as shown good resistance to apple scab, powdery mildew, fireblight and especially cedar apple rust in a no spray situation.
 Mature height will be 20'+.
 Plant Hardiness Zones 3-6.
 For a video of the Buckman Crabapple click here.

-A grafted crabapple that is a commercial variety, widely grown as an ornamental tree, has made its way into wildlife plantings for a good reason.
-This tree produces a 1"- 1 1/2" sweet edible crabapple that holds tight to the tree and drops free as colder weather sets in, typically in October/November for me in the Northeast.
+A commercial variety of grafted crabapple, widely grown as an ornamental tree, has made its way into wildlife plantings.
+This tree produces a 1"- 1 1/2" sweet edible crabapple that persists on the tree and begins casting fruit as colder weather sets in.
 You may say one inch sounds small, but think about how many 1" acorns a deer can eat.
 Now, picture them being a sweet, soft mast.
 Attractive to deer?
 Yes!
 This tree produces consistent annual crops of crabapples.
-Like most Crabapples, they persist on the tree, but as they mature, it casts a lot of fruit to the ground.
+Like most crabapples, they persist on the tree, but as they mature, they cast a lot of fruit to the ground.
 Callaway has good resistance to almost all common apple tree diseases except that it only has moderate resistance to Cedar apple rust and quince rust in a no-spray situation.
 Enough disease resistance to make it a tree you should plant if looking to feed wildlife late in the year!
-If I were in plant Hardiness zones 4b-8, I would not have an orchard without a couple.
+As seen in the pictures, the deer will clean all the fruit off branches hanging low enough.
+I would not have an orchard without a couple.
 This tree will reach a mature height of 20'+.
 Plant Hardiness Zones 4b-8

 Only available in 2-yr trees.